dotlang/language/README.md

 [DRY rule] (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 As a 10,000 foot view of the language, code is written in files organized in directories (called packages).
 Each file represents one and only one class (fields + methods).
 In Electron, class can be analogous to class or abstract class or interface in other languages.
 Classes can import other packages to use their classes.
-The entry point of an application is the `main` method.
+Concurrency, templates (generics), anonymous functions/classes and exception handling are supported.

-### Core principle
+### Core principles

 Almost everything is an object, even basic data types and everything is passed by value, but everything is a reference.
 Every class has a special instance (static instance), which is created by the compiler.
 This instance can be used to create other instances of the class.
 But at very few cases compiler does something for the developer automatically.
 Most of the time, developer should do the job manually.